serika-dev/docs/docs/guides/api-keys.md

 ## Creating an API Key

-1. Log in to your Serika.dev account at [serika.dev](https://serika.dev)
+1. Log in to your Serika.dev account at [developers.serika.dev](https://developers.serika.dev)
-2. Navigate to the Developer section of your account
+2. Navigate to the **API Keys** section
-3. Click on "API Keys" in the sidebar
-4. Click "Create New API Key"
+3. Click **Create New API Key**
-5. Enter a descriptive name for your key (e.g., "Development", "Production", "Testing")
+4. Enter a descriptive name for your key (e.g., "Development", "Production")
-6. Select the permissions you want to grant to this key
+5. Select the permissions you want to grant
-7. Click "Create API Key"
+6. Click **Create API Key**
-8. Your new API key will be displayed only once - copy it and store it securely!
+7. Copy your new key immediately.
+You won't be able to see it again!

 ```
 sk-abcdefghijklmnopqrstuvwxyz123456789